-Abraham Cresques, Atlas catalan (detail), 1375.
+Abraham Cresques, Catalan Atlas (detail), 1375.

 This one-term module introduces students to the history of global interactions between different parts of the world through a focus on early connections in the period 1200-1500.
 By following the circulation of people, knowledge, religion, and goods in the late medieval world, this module compares regions from the Mediterranean and Islamic world to India and China.
 The module will be set within the theoretical framework of global history.
-Topics include diasporas, material culture, the Mongol and Timurid empires, the silk roads, global cities, and medieval travellers.
+Topics include diasporas, material culture, African states and empires, the silk roads, global cities, and medieval travellers.

 - Gain an understanding of non-European histories, and their connections with and impact on medieval European history.